Skip to main content

 map-marker-altLocations | ATMs

-While similar in function, there are a few fundamental differences between a money market and a savings account.
-Let’s take a closer look…
+While both accounts are intended to help you save and essentially work the same way, there are a few fundamental differences between a money market and a savings account.

 Similarities

-Both are low-cost, easy-to-understand accounts, with relative flexibility, designed to help people save money.
-Unlike other money-saving products, like a certificate of deposit (CD) or an investment account that you might purchase through a broker or investor, saving and money market accounts allow you to add to, use, or withdraw your funds without a lot of restriction.
+Both are low-cost accounts with relative flexibility, designed to help people save money.
+Unlike other money-saving products, like a certificate of deposit (CD) or an investment account that you might purchase through a broker or investor, savings and money market accounts allow you to add, use, or withdraw your funds without much restriction.

-Most institutions will also allow a savings or money market account to be tied to a checking account as a “backup” in case you overdraw the checking account.
-However, federal law does limit the number of certain types of withdrawals per month from a savings or money market account, so if you go over six in one month, then you should expect to pay a fine for any additional withdrawals.
+Most institutions also allow a savings or money market account to be tied to a checking account as a "backup" in case you overdraw your checking account.
+You also have the option in some cases to get a debit card that is connected to either account type if you're interested.

-Interest rates on money market and savings accounts vary by institution, requirements and location but generally pay between 0.10% and 1.00%.
-As long as your bank or credit union is FDIC or NCUA-insured, then your deposits up to $250,000 are covered, per depositor, per ownership category.
+Interest rates on money market and savings accounts also vary by institution, but generally pay between 0.10% and 1.00%.
+As long as your bank or credit union is FDIC or NCUA insured, then your deposits up to $250,000 are covered, per depositor, per ownership category.

 Want to start saving?

-We’re here to help.
-Contact your local branch to find out more about how you can start setting more money aside, or click here to visit our webpage and read more about our savings products.
+We're here to help.
+Contact your local branch to find out more about how you can start setting more money aside, or learn more about our savings products and how they could benefit you.